willemveerman/tf-test/README.md

-This is an simple exercise used to filter interview candidates by assessing your approach to development and use of infrastructure as code tooling.
-This has been tested using Terraform v0.11.3 we advise you use this version as we will test your code with the same.
-If you're reading this you've probably been forwarded here by an agent to complete the exercise, if you do fork the repo please don't push your changes as they will be publicly visible to any other candidates, instead zip up your repo and forward to the agent.

-Here we have a Terraform script building a simple VPC network, for now we have just one instance running the web server Nginx in it's default configuration, serving up the default welcome page.
-To run this use the following command...

-    terraform apply -var-file=dublin.tfvars

-We want this to be extended, you're are tasked with making the alterations detailed below, after completing each stage a test to show the things are still working would be to run the following command and expect to see the Nginx welcome page HTML.
-(It may take some time for the server to be up and running after terraform completes)

-    terraform output nginx_domain | xargs curl

-Complete exercises 1-3, it is advisable to commit often, please don't submit just one commit we want to see an understanding of version control tooling.
-You are not expected to complete 4a or 4b as these tasks are more involved and we value your time, however if you have time to and would like to then please do implement just one of them.
-Alternatively you may begin to implement one and not complete it, you won't be marked down for this, leave TODO comments where appropriate and/or document how you would implement the task had you the time in a text file called notes.txt in the repository root.

 1. We want to be able to run the same stack closer to our customers in the US.
 Please build the same stack in the us-east-1 (Virginia) region.
 Note that Virginia has serveral availability zones which we want to use 4 of them so that will need to be taken into consideration yet we still want to run a stack in Ireland using the 3 AZs there.
 We want